jterrazz/open-mt-api/README.md

-# open.mt - Open Market API
+# Open.MT - Open Market API

-> A marketplace for the people by the people.
-Open, social and direct.
+> [Open.MT](https://open.mt) is a marketplace that allows customers to discover and transact with their communities.

-Find out more about us on [our blog](https://blog.myopen.market/) !
+Learn more about us on [our blog](https://blog.open.mt/) !

 ## Get started